GermanFind a programme

 Dr Debbie Pinfold, (Senior Lecturer), Literary responses to the Third Reich; memory studies, in particular memories of the former GDR; post-1945 German literature, especially prose fiction and literature of the GDR; representations of childhood.

-Professor Robert Vilain, (Professor), 19th- and 20th-century German; Austrian and comparative literature; poetry, modernism and the avant garde; text and image.
+Professor Robert Vilain, (Professor), 19th- and 20th-century German literature; Austrian and comparative literature; literature, music and the visual arts; poetry, modernism and the avant garde; translation

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.